digipres/publications/ipres/ipres-2010/papers/transfer-and-inventory-services-in-support-of-preservation-at-th.md

 notes_url: null
 parent: iPRES 2010
 presentation_url: null
+publication_type: paper
 size: 377920
 source_name: iPRES
-title: 'Transfer and Inventory Services in Support of Preservation at the Library of Congress: Paper - iPres 2010 - Vienna'
+title: Transfer and Inventory Services in Support of Preservation at the Library of Congress
-type: paper
 year: 2010
 ---